OluwafemiGCK/ECONOMICS_PROJECT/README.md

-# Production Subsidies: Its Impact on Producer and Consumer Price Index
+# Production Subsidies and Inflation Dynamics: Evidence from Producer and Consumer Price Indices

 This project examines the empirical relationship between production subsidies and inflation dynamics, measured using the Producer Price Index (PPI) and Headline Consumer Price Index (HCPI), across five countries: Lithuania, Morocco, South Africa, the United Kingdom, and the United States.
 The study was developed as part of an MSc dissertation in Development Economics at the University of Sussex.